RamiB1234/my-reads/README.md

 - Want to Read
 - Read

-Under each book there's a green arrow, if you click it a least of shelves will appear.
-Once you click on any shelf thr book automatically moves to the desired shelf.
+Under each book there's a green arrow, if you click on it a listt of shelves will appear.
+Once you select any shelf, the book automatically moves to the desired shelf.

 There's also a green plus sign on the bottom right corner.
 If you click on it, it'll take you to a search page where you can search for additional books.
-The books you find will be able to change shelfs as well.
-Once you asign a shelf to a book in the search page, it'll appear in you library page.
+The books you find will be able to change shelves as well.
+Once you asign a shelf to a book in the search page, it'll reflect on you library page.
 If you want to remove a book from your library,simply change its shelf to 'none'.

-Books shelf state are maintained if you navigate to another page or refresh the page.
+Book shelf states are maintained if you navigate to another page or refresh the page.

 # Technology Used